I beg to move,

 With that in mind, will the Minister commit to increasing funding for plastics innovation?
 Will she work with local councils to improve recycling rates across the country, and with supermarkets to provide incentives for plastic-free packaging for fruit and vegetables?
 Will she commit to teaching children about the effects of using plastic and promoting a plastic-free life?
 Finally, can she give any update on the Prime Minister’s pledge in January to eliminate avoidable plastic waste by 2042?
 Does the Minister agree that that deadline is wholly inadequate?

 It is a pleasure to serve under your chairmanship, Mr Hanson.
 My hon.
 Friend the Member for St Austell and Newquay (Steve Double) and the hon.
 Member for Hampstead and Kilburn (Tulip Siddiq) set out clearly the environmental aspects of the issue.
-I will not repeat what they said, but I acknowledge the enormous impact that plastic has on our environment.
+I will not repeat what they said, but I acknowledge the truth of what they said and the enormous impact that plastic has on our environment.

 We had a bit of a tour of people’s favourite fruit and vegetables—my hon.
 Friend mentioned the cauliflower and the hon.
 Lady mentioned the avocado.
 Let me add the cucumber to the list.
 My biggest bugbear with the cucumber is the plastic it is wrapped in.
 I do not know where my hon.
 Friend got his figure that most plastic lasts only minutes.
 It takes me minutes to get the plastic off the cucumber, let alone to dispose of it.
 I often end up having to extract bits of plastic from the salad I make with the cucumber because I was not able to get it all off.